yuan-shen-269/CS174A-Final-Project/README.md

 - Implemented two test mode:
   * Invincible mode where the player will not lose any life.
   * Walk-through mode where the player can go through all the walls and doors.

+#### Ziyan Wang

+- Built the prototype of the maze.
+- Implemented the movement control of the player (WASD, jump/squat, turn left/right)
+- Added collision detection with the wall and obstacles (spikes, monsters, and doors)
+- Implemented the first person, third person, and global camera perspectives.
+- Built the health system for the player and updated the health for each frame.
+- Refined the movement of the monster in the maze.
+- Refined the animation of the door opening.

 #### Wenxuan Liu